dgadiraju/nifi-workshop/README.md

 # Data Ingestion using NiFi

 We are glad to come up with Tech Series on Mondays where we will be talking about a particular topic between 4 to 8 weeks.
 Some of them will be free and some of them will be paid.
-In case you want to get notified in case of events, please sign up to our Meetup group - https://www.meetup.com/itversityin/
+In case you want to get notified in case of events, please sign up to our [Meetup group](https://www.meetup.com/itversityin/)

 NiFi is one of the key tools in the area of Data Engineering and Big Data.
 It is primarily used for Data Ingestion and Orchestration.
 As part of 6 to 8 workshops between August and September, you will be learning key capabilities.
 Live sessions will be free and pre-recorded videos will be available exclusively for members of our YouTube channel.

-Here is the link to become member of ITVersity Channel - https://youtube.com/itversityin/join
+Click [here](https://www.youtube.com/channel/UCakdSIPsJqiOLqylgoYmwQg/join) to become member for ITVersity Channel

 As part of the first demo, I will discuss and demonstrate about NiFi key capabilities.